Same-Sex Domestic Violence Lawyer In Los Angeles

 52-Week Domestic Violence Course

-For example, they will make the offender do a 52-week domestic violence course which basically gives them the tools to deal with anger in a partnership situation.
+For example, they will make the offender do a 52-week domestic violence course, which basically gives them the tools to deal with anger in a partnership situation.

-They will punish the person with jail if they feel the person needs to be taught a lesson from a deterrence standpoint and be thrown in jail, so they get a taste of what it feels like to have their freedom taken away when they can't control themselves.
+They will punish the person with jail if they feel the person needs to be taught a lesson from a deterrence standpoint and be thrown in prison so they get a taste of what it feels like to have their freedom taken away when they can't control themselves.

 They'll put them on probation for three years so that the person can be looked at if they commit any future violent acts by the Probation Court and punished accordingly.